scopashq/typestream/README.md

 ### `dump()`

-While using `tst watch` on a pipe, `dump()` can be used to store all intermediate results into a single file.
+While using `tyst watch` on a pipe, `dump()` can be used to store all intermediate results into a single file.
 This can be used to quickly understand how changes in the transformation code affect the output.
 Every time you save your pipe, dump will overwrite the new intermediate results.

 ```typescript
 const intermediateResult = {